-- An advertisement in The West Australian newspaper inviting submissions from the public. - The draft DAIP and a general invitation to comment was available on the Department's website. - The draft DAIP and a general invitation to comment was sent to all employees of the Department. - Notices inviting feedback were placed in public access areas of the Department.
+- An advertisement in The West Australian newspaper inviting submissions from the public. - The draft DAIP and a general invitation to comment was made available on the Department's website. - The draft DAIP was presented to the Department's Executive for comment. - The draft DAIP and a general invitation to comment was promoted to all employees of the Department via an intranet news post. - Notices inviting feedback were available in public access areas of the Department.